MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 ms.date: 07/31/2023
 ---

-# Review OS misconfigurations (Cloud Security Baseline)
+# Remediate OS misconfigurations

 Microsoft Defender for Cloud provides security recommendations to improve organizational security posture and reduce risk.
 An important element in risk reduction is machine hardening.

-Defender for Cloud assesses and enforces security configurations using built-in Azure policy initiatives.
-When you enable Defender for Cloud on a subscription, [free foundational security posture capabilities](concept-cloud-security-posture-management.md#cspm-features) assess connected resource configurations against some of the security standards in the  [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).

-As part of its security standards, MCSB includes compute security baselines.
-[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating system compliance is assessed against these baselines.
+Defender for Cloud assessess operating system settings against compute security baselines provided by the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
+Machine information is gathered for assessment using the Azure Policy machine configuration extension (formerly known as the guest configuration) on the machine.
+[Learn more](operating-system-misconfiguration.md)

 This article describes how to review recommendations made by the assessment.

 > [!NOTE]
-> - Machine information is gathered for assessment against OS baselines using the Azure Policy machine configuration (formerly known as the guest configuration) extension on the machine.
-> - Using the machine configuration to collect data replaces use of the Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA).
+> - Using the machine configuration extension to collect data replaces use of the deprecated Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA).
-> - Use of the MMA will deprecate in November 2024.
 > - Support for assessing misconfigurations in Docker hub and Azure virtual machine scale sets also ends in November 2024.
+> - Defender for Cloud also provides support for assessing operating system settings against security baseline assessments provided by Microsoft Defender Vulnerability management.
+This feature is in public preview in Defender for Cloud.
+[Learn more](operating-system-misconfiguration.md##assessing-os-settings-defender-vulnerability-management).

 ## Prerequisites